2017

 }

-CrystalBall: Statically analyzing runtime behavior via deep sequence learning Inproceedings
+CrystalBall: Statically analyzing runtime behavior via deep sequence learning Proceedings Article

 In: 2016 49th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO), pp. 1–12, IEEE 2016.